theheking/intro-to-command-line-hpc/practical_overview/7A_Writing_Scripts_workingwithdata.md

 > A *node* refers to a unit within a computer cluster, typically a computer.
 It usually has one or two CPUs, each with multiple cores.
 The cores on the same CPU share memory, but memory is generally not shared between CPUs.
 > A *CPU (computational processing unit)* is a resource provided by a node.
 In this context, it can refer to a core or a hardware thread based on the SGE configuration.
 > A core is the part of a processor responsible for computations.
 A processor can have multiple cores.
 > A login node is the destination for SSH access.
-In the case of the Wolfpack, there are two login nodes: dice01 and dice02.
+In the case of the NCI GADI, there are two login nodes: dice01 and dice02.
 > A compute node provides resources like processors, random access memory (RAM), and disk space.
 > In the context of SGE, a processor is referred to as a socket, which is the physical slot on the motherboard hosting the processor.
 A single core can have one or two hardware threads.
 Hardware multi-threading allows the operating system to perceive a doubled number of cores while only doubling certain core components, typically related to memory and I/O rather than computation.
 Hardware multi-threading is often disabled in HPC (high-performance computing) environments.
 > A *job* consists of one or more sequential steps, and each step can have one or more parallel tasks.
 A task represents an instance of a running program, which may include subprocesses or software threads.